remla2025-team10/operation/README.md

 - **1.1 Basic VM Setup** Configured VMs and networking for Kubernetes.
 See `general.yaml`.
 - **1.2 Setting up the Kubernetes Controller** Initialized the cluster and set up kubectl, Flannel, and Helm on the controller node.
 See `ctrl.yaml`.
 - **1.3 Setting up Kubernetes Workers** Joined worker nodes to the cluster using a token from the controller.
 See `node.yaml`.
-- **1.4 Finalizing the Cluster Setup** Installed MetalLB, NGinx Ingress, Dashboard, (and Istio) for load balancing and routing.
+- **1.4 Finalizing the Cluster Setup** Installed MetalLB, NGinx Ingress, Dashboard, for load balancing and routing.
 See `finalization.yml`.